 Do not try to diminish the qualities and benefits of competing products or companies.
 In the end, it is up to the reader to decide which product or service is better.

 If you still decide that comparing your product with the competitorâ€™s will add value to your selling copy, discuss the product characteristics, not the product itself.
 The impartial statements always look and feel better rousing credibility to your selling copy.

 Each claim that you make about your product and service should be supported by sufficient proof and facts.
 Statistics or positive customer references will add value trust to your selling copy.

-And, finally, make sure your article is up to date: obsolete data reduces both quality and value of the article, since it makes reader seek further in pursuit of more current data.
-If there is something new and valuable you can tell about your product or service, do not hesitate to expose this benefit – it might be the one that will tip the scale and make reader choose your offering.
+And, finally, make sure your article is up to date: obsolete data reduces both quality and value of the article since it makes readers seek further in pursuit of more current data.
+If there is something new and valuable you can tell about your product or service, do not hesitate to expose this benefit – it might be the one that will tip the scale and make the reader choose your offering.